Abraham J. Feldman

-Abraham Jehiel Feldman (June 28, 1893 – July 21, 1977) was a Ukrainian-born Jewish-American rabbi.
+Abraham Jehiel Feldman (June 28, 1893 – July 21, 1977) was a Ukrainian-born American rabbi.

 Life

-Feldman was born on June 28, 1893 in Kyiv, Russia, the son of Jehiel Feldman and Elka Rubin.
+Feldman was born on June 28, 1893, in Kyiv, Russia, the son of Jehiel Feldman and Elka Rubin.

-Feldman immigrated to America in 1906 and settled in the Lower East Side in New York City, New York.
+Feldman immigrated to America in 1906 and settled on the Lower East Side of Manhattan.
 While there, he attended the Baron de Hirsch School of the Educational Alliance.
 He graduated from the University of Cincinnati with a B.A. in 1917.
 He received a B.H.L. from Hebrew Union College, and in 1918 he was ordained a rabbi from there.
-Although he was a Zionist and the College's faculty was largely anti-Zionist, he received an honorary D.D. from there in 1944.
+Although he was a Zionist and the college's faculty was largely anti-Zionist, he received an honorary D.D. from there in 1944.
 Following his ordination, he served as a fellowship assistant at the Free Synagogue of Flushing in Flushing, Queens, a branch of the Stephen Wise Free Synagogue in New York City, from 1918 to 1919.
-He then ministered at Congregation Children of Israel in Athens, Georgia from 1919 to 1920, followed by the Reform Congregation Keneseth Israel in Philadelphia, Pennsylvania from 1920 to 1925.
+He then ministered at Congregation Children of Israel in Athens, Georgia, from 1919 to 1920, followed by the Reform Congregation Keneseth Israel in Philadelphia, Pennsylvania, from 1920 to 1925.
 While he went to the latter congregation as an assistant rabbi under Rabbi Joseph Krauskopf, Krauskopf's illness in 1920 led him to take on most of the rabbinic duties.
-He was elected rabbi of Congregation Beth Israel in West Hartford, Connecticut in 1925, and he served as rabbi there until his retirement in 1968.
+He was elected rabbi of Congregation Beth Israel in West Hartford, Connecticut, in 1925, and he served as rabbi there until his retirement in 1968.

 Feldman was an associate editor of the English-Yiddish Encyclopedic Dictionary from 1910 to 1911 and editor an English translation of Zvi Hirsch Masliansky's Sermons in 1926.
 He also published twelve volumes of his own sermons.
 He wrote Judaism and Unitarianism in 1930, The Faith of a Liberal Jew in 1931, The American Jew in 1937, A Companion to the Bible in 1939, and The Rabbi and His Early Ministry in 1941.
 He was also the author of a tract called Contributions of Judaism to Modern Society, which was published by the Tract Commission of Union of American Hebrew Congregations (UAHC) in the 29th issue of the Popular Studies in Judaism.
 He was a contributor to the Universal Jewish Encyclopedia as well as historian and editor of the Bulletin of the Alumni Association of Hebrew Union College.
 He delivered the alumni lectures at Hebrew Union College on the subject of the rabbi and their early ministry in 1940, and in 1941 he was appointed chairman of the New England district of the National Town Hall Meeting Committee of the U. He was also president of the Jewish Ministers of Philadelphia, the Federation of Jewish School Teachers of Pennsylvania, the Jewish Teachers' Association of New England Liberal Schools, and the West Hartford Public Library.